TT-392/pinetime-bad-apple/README.md

-# pinetime_display
+# TT-time
-This project provides some functions to write a square to the display using fast direct memory access spi functions
+This is the start of a project for the pinetime

 ## compiling
 (this part needs some work)